The Guitar Gallery is a small independent musical instruments shop, located in the heart of Melbourne’s Fitzroy district

 Owned and run by me, Gerry Hale.
-I am a professional musician, originally from a small town in the UK.
-I emigrated to Melbourne in 1987.
+I am a professional musician, who now sells musical instruments.
+Originally from a small town in the UK, I emigrated to Melbourne in 1987.

 All our customers are important, whether you are a new player, hobbyist or professional wanting technical advice about amplification.
 You will come away with questions answered.
 If you’re in the shop, we’ll give you breathing space to think and play, unless of course you need or ask for assistance, then we are here to help.
 No-one likes to be stalked when shopping.
 If you are a distance customer, we are just a phone call or email message away, to answer any question you may have.

-Many of our customers are beginner players, looking for their first instrument.
+Many of our customers are beginner players, looking for their first musical instrument.
 A common question I’m asked is ‘which guitar should I buy’.
 To that I’d say, whatever your budget, buy the best instrument you can afford.
 Think about the type of music you want to play.
 Forget about brands.
 At entry level, they can be a waste of money.
 I prefer the smaller boutique brands.
 The smaller companies tend to make a better entry level product.
 They don’t try to compete with the big brands and so their aim is to capture that part of the market.

 If you don’t know what you want, a music shop can be very intimidating.
 This, I can relate to.
 It is how I am with IT!
 I can talk to an IT person and what they say goes around and around my head, and I just don’t know what they’re talking about!
 I want my customers to come to my shop and not feel like that.
 They should feel welcomed, listened to, and leave understanding the information they came in for.

 All instruments will be set-up and shop adjusted to suit the player.
 This is what sets us apart from others.
 I will always ask if the customer is a beginner, because the instrument needs to be adjusted to suit their level.